 You should develop a system for when you need to get a hold of the parents whether that’s texting, or simply knocking on the door.

-I’ve had some families say they want to come in and use common spaces to fix lunch for example, but then go right back to work.
+Some families say they want to come in and use common spaces to fix lunch for example, but then go right back to work.

-And I’ve had other families say “I want to come in and have lunch with my kids during my lunch hour”.
+Other families say “I want to come in and have lunch with my kids during my lunch hour”.

 Mapping out clear expectations about what the parents prefer, and how the nanny should handle those situations is critical for a smooth working relationship when parents are working from home.